-This Strawberry Crumble for Two is such an easy dessert to make.
-It can easily be made with fresh or frozen berries, which means you can make it any time of year!
+This strawberry crumble for two is such an easy dessert to make.
+It can easily be made with fresh or frozen berries, which means you can make the strawberry crumble any time of year!

 This recipe uses strawberries, but one of the great things about crumbles is that you can use any kind of berries!
 Even frozen berries.
 I typically do that when I'm making one in the winter.
 But in summer, when berries are plentiful and cheap, fresh wins every time.

 A crumble is also sometimes called a crisp.
 It's a dessert where fruit is topped with a combination of butter, flour, brown sugar, and oats.
 This all gets baked in the oven so the top becomes a sugary, crisp topping.
 The fruit gets soft and sweet and decadent.
 The combination of the two makes for a delicious, fruit-forward dessert that is a great way to use up leftover fresh or frozen fruit.

 Protip for the recipe below: definitely make sure your butter is softened (but not melted) before you try to mix it in with the brown sugar and the oats.
 It will combine much easier if it is at room temperature!

 - Strawberries - You can use fresh or frozen strawberries in this recipe!
 If using frozen, you may want to add 5 minutes to the cooking time.

 - Lemon zest - Lemon zest helps to balance out the sweetness of the strawberries and sugar.
 Zest is just the outside yellow part of the lemon, grated finely.
 (I use a microplane to zest!)

 - Sugar - Granulated white sugar dissolves perfectly to provide sweetness with the strawberries.

 - Cornstarch - The cornstarch helps the strawberries not get too watery and allows a better crumble texture.